How To Find the Information You Need.

-- If your syllabus asks you for journal articles, click on the Articles tab, and learn about ProQuest.
+- If you need journal articles, click on the Articles tab, and learn about ProQuest, CINAHL, and other databases.

-- If your syllabus asks for web resources, click on Web Sites.
-These pages list recommended web sites on software topics.
+- If you need web resources, click on the Web Sites tab.
+This page lists helpful web sites on many accounting topics.

-- If you are researching something that is a established fact, try books (found in the RTC Catalog) or encyclopedias (found in the RTC Catalog).
-Examples of established facts include "software design procedures" or "learning Microsoft Visual Studio."
+- If you are researching something that is a established fact, try books or encyclopedias (found in the RTC Catalog), or eBooks (found in Credo Reference or the Community College eBook collection through the RTC Library Database page).
+Examples of established facts include "history of Linux", or "software testing techniques".

-- If you are reseaching something new, like "software trends", try journal and newspaper articles (found in ProQuest.)
+- If you are researching something new, like "the latest trends in malware", try journal and newspaper articles (found in ProQuest on the database page.)

 Need More Help?

 If you're not sure what you need, or how to begin, come in to RTC Library, call us at (425) 232-2331, or email us at librarian@RTC.edu.
+If it's after hours, try our reference chat service AskWA.
 We'll be glad to help.